Jump to:

 My Verdict: Dredge perfectly marries serene fishing with creeping cosmic horror.
 It’s a slow burn, rewarding players who enjoy tension that sneaks up behind them, making every voyage a gamble with whatever ancient evil sleeps just beneath the waves

-2. Call of Cthulhu [Best Lovecraft Game for Narrative-Driven Investigations]
+2. Call of Cthulhu [Best Lovecraft Game for a Fresh Look at the Cthulhu Mythos]

 Call of Cthulhu - Best Lovecraft Game for Narrative-Driven Investigations